Sumalyo/benchmarkFASER/README.md

 |:--:|
 | *Fig 5 The Compression Module Metrics Dashboard* |

-It can be seen that the event rate was pushed up to 4kHz and the average compression ratio reported was around 2.
+It can be seen that the event rate was pushed up to 4kHz, and the average compression ratio reported was around 2.
 This means that the __file sizes were halved__ during data acquisition.
-The internal queue size which has a capacity of about 1k was seen only going up to values of 200 which proved that there was no performance bottleneck and minimal latency was introduced in the system.
+The internal queue size, which has a capacity of about 1k, was seen only going up to values of 200, which proved that there was no performance bottleneck and minimal latency was introduced in the system.
 No messages are dropped during compression.
-The Sender and the reciever queues seem to be fairly freed up indicating that the non blocking multi threaded approach is implemented successfully.
+The Sender and the receiver queues are fairly freed up, indicating that the non-blocking multi-threaded approach is implemented successfully.

 Hence it can be concluded that the compression module is indeed implemented successfully and it can perform the desired action.